Swedish Royal Wedding Countdown – Less than 24 Hours to Go!

 A ballet piece from Swan Lake was performed by two Chinese dancers, and nearing the end of the night, the band Roxette came out to perform their hit The Lake.
 All the guests, especially the bride-to-be!, clapped along with the beat, and multiple royals were caught singing along by the SVT camera crews (yes, we saw you, Willem-Alexander).
 A romantic version of Can’t Help Falling In Love was performed as the second last act by all the night’s performers.
 The final performance was by a class of students from Adolf Frederik’s Music School, who performed In Morr’n is the Wedding Feast.
 Victoria and Daniel both got up on the stage when one of the students sang directly to them, an action which brought tears to Mama Silvia’s eyes.
 The Swedish National Anthem, Du Gamla, Du Fria, closed the concert.Filed under Swedish Royals

-Tagged Concert, Crown Princess Victoria, Prince Daniel, Swedish Royal Wedding 2010.
+Tagged Concert, Crown Princess Victoria of Sweden, Prince Daniel of Sweden, Swedish Royal Wedding 2010.